mmsaeed509/Linux-PredatorSense/README.md

 * Refactored the code for easier maintenance;
 * Dynamically disabled buttons to prevent unexpected behavior;
 * Global fan state is now remembered across sessions;

-The app is in a satisfactory state and only thing left to do is changing the install script to be compatible with other distros.